 July is the busiest month at Rocky Mountain National Park with visitor numbers reaching close to 1 million.
-There’s good reason why it’s so popular during the height of the summer—the weather is spectacular, all of the roads and facilities are open, and there are activities for every fitness level, timeframe, and interest.
+There’s a good reason why it’s so popular during the height of the summer—the weather is spectacular, all of the roads and facilities are open, and there are activities for every fitness level, timeframe, and interest.
 There are some drawbacks to be aware of when planning a visit in July as well as tips and tricks to avoid the summer crowds.
 Not sure if July is the right time for you?
-Below is our complete guide to visiting Rocky Mountain National Park in July—benefits, drawbacks, typical weather, things to do and more!
+Below is our complete guide to visiting Rocky Mountain National Park in July—benefits, drawbacks, typical weather, things to do, and more!

 BENEFITS OF VISITING IN JUly

 July is an idyllic time to visit Rocky Mountain National Park.
 It is a special season when you can windswept alpine vistas, abundant wildlife, meadows of wildflowers, and piercing blue skies.
 There are endless options for activities and sightseeing in July and the weather is fantastic for day hiking or a backpacking trip.
 Rocky Mountain National Park has 355 trails ranging from mellow, flat strolls amongst the meadows to challenging, steep climbs up peaks reaching 12,000 feet.
 There is truly something for everyone in Rocky Mountain National Park in July.

 The biggest drawback of a July visit to Rocky Mountain National Park is navigating the inevitable crowds.
 On average, visitor numbers in July reach over 930,000.
 With that being said, July has spectacular weather and endless amounts of activities to keep you busy.
 If you choose to brave the crowds for a visit in July, here are some tips for navigating the busy Park: